firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 I came back to my apartment feeling good.
 Fed both cats and recarpeted the part of their cat tower that they destroyed.
 Ate lukewarm ramen since I don’t have gas.
 Spent a good hour listening to the cats’ sharp little claws tearing up the new carpet.
 Sounds of joy.
 Took a pleasant lukewarm shower.
 Got into bed, ready to start work in the morning.

 Woke up startled, like from a nightmare.
 (Do aliens dream?)
 Had one cat asleep on my foot, another one across my neck, and I kept thinking of the chart on your ship.
 The one with the names of the universes.
-One label says, “This spaceship is located here in THIS universe.”
-The other label says, “The alien invasion of the small blue-green planet called Earth is in THAT universe.”
-Where the “THIS” label and the “THAT” label are not pointing to the same universe.
+One label said, “This spaceship is located here in THIS universe.”
+The other label said, “The alien invasion of the small blue-green planet called Earth is in THAT universe.”
+Where the “THIS” label and the “THAT” label were not pointing to the same universe.

-Is that a joke?
+Was that a joke?

 What does that mean, for your ship to be parked in another universe?
 Nothing — no particle, no wave, no information whatsoever — can ever escape from a universe, not ever.
 How could any being ever know of more than one universe, let alone move between them?
 It’s a logical fallacy.
 It _doesn’t make sense_.

 You know what else doesn’t make sense?
 You being here.
 Haven’t you seen those analyses?
 Where they estimate how many stars emerge per year, and how many of those stars produce habitable planets and have likely produced life, and how much of that life is likely to be intelligent— Okay, yes, there should totally be aliens.
 But the known universe is 93-some billion light-years across, and humans have only been around for 0.001% of it.
 The density of intelligent life is… not a number large enough to make sense of.
 So when you consider the odds that we might coexist — YOU SHOULD NOT BE HERE.
-Or we shouldn’t.
+Or _we_ shouldn’t.

 I’ve spent three and a half years building petty variants of a radio-frequency receiver that can detect unimaginably tiny signals so that I can detect foreign objects in space better than anyone else.
 And it seemed like the greatest thing — super publishable data and therefore infinitely exciting — until just this moment.
 Now it seems stupid….
 Tiny….